ToddR8080/toddr8080.github.io/_posts/2020-03-23-Customer-Testbed-Broker-project5.markdown

 thumbnail: dataConnections-thumbnail.jpg
 alt: dataConnections
 project-date: 2018 to date
-client: International Non-Profit Organization
+client: International Aviation organisation.
 category: Supplier of Software and Management, Hosting and Support Services
-description: Rockport supplied hosted Messaging Broker software and services to international aviation industry non-profit organization providing the testbed platform for international collaboration and testing between airports, airlines and vendors looking to implement new baggage messaging standard.
+description: Rockport supplies hosted Messaging Broker software and services to international aviation industry body, providing the testbed platform for international collaboration and testing between airports, airlines and vendors looking to implement the new baggage messaging standard.
 ---